lynxthecat/adblock-lean/README.md

 Note that in this mode, the test domains (specified via the option `test_domains`) will be automatically added to the allowlist in order for the checks to pass.
 You can use empty string in that option - this will bypass that check and block the default domains (google.com, microsoft.com, amazon.com).
 Alternatively, you can specify preferred test domains instead of the default ones.

-Also note that in this mode by default the Github domains will be blocked, so the automatic update functionality will not work - unless you add github.com to the allowlist.
+Also note that in this mode by default the Github domains will be blocked, so the automatic adblock-lean version update functionality will not work - unless you add github.com to the allowlist.

 The resulting blocklist generated in whitelist mode will be typically much smaller than otherwise, so you may need to reduce the value of the `min_good_line_count` option in order for the list to be accepted by adblock-lean.